iq-coryp/documentation-testing/pages/guides/ea-guide.md

 ### Inventory

-When a Customer selects a product in Endless Aisle, product details are displayed, as shown below.
+When a Customer selects a product in Endless Aisle their product details are displayed, as shown below.

 <img src="{{ "/images/ea-product-detail.png" | prepend: site.url }}" alt="Endless Aisle Product Detail" />